argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

 # Enter (copy;paste) your user access token when prompted.
 ```

-## Compile a sample that uses the HF mode
+## Compile a text generation sample that uses the HF mode

 Compile a llama 7b text generation sample (using the Hugging Face model).
 This will take 20 minutes